 Of course, these are just a few examples of common situations that may allow for alimony.
 Sometimes, alimony is issued without a set end date but this is typically only the case when the couple was married for more than 20 years.
 Most of the time, however, the court will determine when spousal support should be terminated at the time that it is ordered.

 If you have questions about your eligibility for spousal support in New Jersey, it is important to speak with an experienced divorce attorney that can assess your situation and guide you accordingly.
-Contact Haber Silver & Simpson today.
+Contact Haber Silver Simpson & Russoniello today.